 Calculating how much concrete you need

 Most builders face the task of calculating or estimating the amount of concrete needed to build a certain structure: a rectangular or round slab, a wall, supporting square and round columns, staircases and curbs and gutters.
-Our concrete calculator is a great assistance in most such cases.
 The process is as follows:

 - Estimate the volume of concrete needed, using geometrical formulas and the construction plans.